iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Uninstall Multiple Clusters

-When uninstalling more than one IOMesh cluster, uninstall the other clusters first and then the management cluster last.
-If you do not follow the order, there may be resources resided in the namespace `iomesh-system`, which may affect next deployment in this namespace.
+When uninstalling more than one IOMesh cluster, uninstall the non-management clusters first and then the management cluster last.
+If you do not follow the order, there may be resources resided in the namespace `iomesh-system`, which may affect the next deployment in this namespace.

 **Procedure**
 1. Uninstall the second IOMesh cluster, which will also delete `iomesh` and `zookeeper` components.